Chapter 22 — VAR Models

 variance decomposition.

-VAR models provide a flexible framework for multivariate dynamics.
+VAR models provide a flexible framework for studying interacting time series systems.

 Key Takeaways¶